rimelek/learn-docker/pages/intro/docker.rst

   docker exec -it ubuntu-container

-Now you can use the "exit" command to quit the container and leave it running.
+Now you can use the "exit" command to quit the container and keep it running.

 Start Apache HTTPD webserver
 ============================